Jonathan-PS/SqlWebApp/README.md

 This will make a .sqlite file that is processed during run-time

 ### How to use API
-Access to Database Frontpage: http://localhost:8080/

-Curl commands in

-here you find links to all the functionality for the database accessible online
+Access to Database Frontpage: http://localhost:8080/. here you find links to all the functionality for the database accessible online

-*the database have a Frontpage found at http://localhost:8080/

-CRUD
+###### CRUD
-To preform various Create, Read, Update and Delete functions through the terminal window;
-USE curl notation commands.
-All relevant curl commands are to be found in the projects docs folder in the curl-command file.
+_docs/curl-commands.txt_

+Use these curl commands in the terminal for various CREATE, SELECT, and UPDATE queries to the SQL database,.

 Please enjoy!!